-BOOK-ENTRY-ONLY SYSTEM . . .
-This section describes how ownership of the Bonds is to be transferred and how the principal of, premium, if any, and interest on the Bonds are to be paid to and accredited by DTC while the Bonds are registered in its nominee name.
+BOOK-ENTRY-ONLY SYSTEM...
+This section describes how ownership of the Obligations is to be transferred and how the principal of, premium, if any, and interest on the Obligations are to be paid to and accredited by DTC while the Obligations are registered in its nominee name.
 The information in this section concerning DTC and the Book-Entry-Only System has been provided by DTC for use in disclosure documents such as this Official Statement.
-The City and the Initial Purchasers believe the source of such information to be reliable, but take no responsibility for the accuracy or completeness thereof.
+The City believes the source of such information to be reliable, but takes no responsibility for the accuracy or completeness thereof.

-The City and the Initial Purchaser cannot and do not give any assurance that (1) DTC will distribute payments of debt service on the Bonds, or redemption or other notices, to DTC Participants, (2) DTC Participants or others will distribute debt service payments paid to DTC or its nominee (as the registered owner of the Bonds), or redemption or other notices, to the Beneficial Owners, or that they will do so on a timely basis, or (3) DTC will serve and act in the manner described in this Official Statement.
+The City cannot and does not give any assurance that (1) DTC will distribute payments of debt service on the Obligations, or redemption or other notices, to DTC Participants, (2) DTC Participants or others will distribute debt service payments paid to DTC or its nominee (as the registered owner of the Obligations), or redemption or other notices, to the Beneficial Owners, or that they will do so on a timely basis, or (3) DTC will serve and act in the manner described in this Official Statement.
 The current rules applicable to DTC are on file with the Securities and Exchange Commission, and the current procedures of DTC to be followed in dealing with DTC Participants are on file with DTC.

-DTC will act as securities depository for the Bonds.
-The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
+DTC will act as securities depository for the Obligations.
+The Obligations will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered security certificate will be issued for each maturity of the Bonds in the aggregate principal amount thereof and will be deposited with DTC.
+One fully-registered security certificate will be issued for each maturity of the Obligations in the aggregate principal amount thereof and will be deposited with DTC.